Professional Culinary Arts

 Our chef-instructors are all trained in a program developed by Columbia Teacher’s College.
 This ensures that they are great teachers, as well as great chefs.

 We make sure that classes are of a small size.
 You’ll get used to the eyes of wise and experienced chef-instructors.
 They’re on you all the time.
 That’s what happens in great kitchens.
 Because passion is the main reason you come here and the same reason that they teach here, you’ll find that knowledge is imparted and absorbed far more quickly and with far more intensity

 A Preparation for Every Western Cuisine

 Talk to any great Western chef and they’ll tell you that all the great cuisines of Europe utilize classic French principles.
 The French took techniques and codified them.
 Ferran Adrià might have driven the Western world into wild avant-garde directions, but his heroes were the great French chefs who paved his way.
 Our method of teaching—we call it Total ImmersionSM —ensures that you will not only grasp the very first knife in the right way, but then follow and replicate the greats in the way they treat sauces and stocks or meat and eggs.
 There isn’t a world-class kitchen anywhere that wouldn’t expect you to have this preparation.

 Learn from the Greats

 Jacques Pépin, Alain Sailhac, André Soltner, David Kinch.
 It is their culinary expertise that is at the core of our program.
 Our deans have an unparalleled reputation for both talent and standards.
-It is their guiding hands that ensure that when you come to The International Culinary Center’s Classic Culinary Arts program, you will emerge with the same rigorous principles that were their guiding light.
+It is their guiding hands that ensure that when you come to the International Culinary Center’s Professional Culinary Arts program, you will emerge with the same rigorous principles that were their guiding light.